jimmygian/cs50ai_degrees/README.md

 - If an actor has already been explored, it ignores them.
 - If an actor is the target, the search stops.
 - Otherwise, the agent moves forward by adding new actors to the search frontier.

+**Transition Model in Your Project**

+The transition model is described by which actor (state) the agent can move to, based on which movie (action) the agent chooses to explore.

+- State: The current actor (e.g., "Demi Moore").
+- Action: A movie (e.g., "A Few Good Men").
+- New State: The new actor that co-starred in the chosen movie (e.g., "Tom Hanks").

+In this sense, the transition from one actor to another is controlled by the movie the agent picks from the list of movies that the current actor starred in.